raksonibs/rbook/ch2.md

 Abstract

 This is an excerpt from a larger book concerning the React framework, by Oskar Niburski.
-The aim of chapter two is to understand React’s history, how it compares to other frameworks, and some of its benefits as well as concerns and problems the framework has.
+The aim of chapter two is to give an overview of the React frameworks technical details.
+It also tries to understand React’s history and place in the JavaScript neighborhood, how React compares to other frameworks, and also some of its benefits as well as the concerns and problems using the framework.
 Ultimately it hopes to give the developer a firm understanding of React to start developing with the framework.
 It does so by exploring the Virtual DOM, the tree like component interrelations, as well as a component’s lifecycle.
-It also does comparisons to show React’s speed and efficiency.
-It is important to note that because this excerpt comes from a larger book, it represents a small microcosm to the larger work.
+It also does comparisons with other frameworks to show React’s speed and efficiency.
+It is important to note that because this excerpt comes from a larger book, this chapter represents a small microcosm to that greater work.
 For the entire book, please contact Oskar Niburski at oskarniburski@gmail.com.